Get All the Dirt

 As a first step, check to see what growing region you are in here: What’s My Growing Zone?

 Then compare that with the information on the product page for the variety you’ve selected.
 If there’s a match, great!
-This cultivar will be happy in your part of the country.
+This cultivar generally performs well in your part of the country.
 If not, consider looking at other varieties that may be a better fit.

 Garlic is subdivided into two main groupings: hardneck and softneck .
 These groups have slightly different attributes and specific geographic preferences.